Trinity Machan/Icon Sportswire

 2014 - Madison Bumgarner | San Francisco Giants | +700 |

-Now, out of those six winners since 2000, none were relief pitchers, which means the last reliever to win World Series MVP was Mariano Rivera in 1999.
+Now, out of those seven winners since 2000, none were relief pitchers, which means the last reliever to win World Series MVP was Mariano Rivera in 1999.
 Rivera is one of only four relief pitchers to win the award, as John Wetteland, Rollie Fingers, and Larry Sherry conclude that list.
 These facts lead to the question of when the next time a relief pitcher will win this esteemed award, and what they need to do to secure it.

 This is not to say that a relief pitcher will never win the award again, but the stars must align perfectly.
 That said, bettors can always look to place a small future bet on the top relief pitcher of the team they expect to win, especially since the odds should be favorable.
 In 2024 alone, the Yankees and Dodgers' closers had (+20,000) odds to win the MVP for the series.